RockYou-cmd/ft_containers/README.md

 In C++, a functor (short for "function object") is a type that can be used as if it were a function.
 A functor is an object of a class that overloads the function call operator (operator()), allowing the class's objects to be used as if they were functions.
 This allows for the creation of function-like objects that can store state and other information, and can be passed as arguments to algorithms and other functions that expect function pointers or function-like objects.
 Functors are often used as arguments to the STL algorithms, such as "sort" and "for_each".

+#### Classification of functors

+* generator: a functor with no arguments
+* unary: a functor that takes one argument
+* binary: a functor that takes two arguments
+* predicate: Used as a functor that returns a boolean value, Unary predicate, Binary predicate, etc.
+* operator: a functor that returns an operation value